 Alltop: This site is like an online magazine rack in that it serves as a directory of the web’s top blogs and news sources based on category.
 Go toAlltop and type your field or industry in the search bar at the top.
 Alltop then recommends categories for you to choose from.

 Create a MyAlltop account to customize your online magazine rack.
 You can add and reorganize news feeds from any category you choose.
 Then, when you’re looking for news, just visit your customized MyAlltop account and get a fast overview of the top five articles from news sources you’ve already deemed important.

 Technorati: Technorati is one of the most well-known blog directories.
 After navigating to the site, click on the Tags link (located just below the list of drop-down menus on the home page) to see a list of topics listed in the directory.

-Helium: Helium is a user-generated content news website.
-Its articles aren’t as time bound as other news sites but are very well written.
-In the Channels column on the left-hand side of the web page is a list of topics that may be relevant to your target industry.
+Helium: Helium is a user-generated-content news website.
+Its articles aren’t as time bound as other news sites, but they’re very well written.
+In the Browse Channels column on the right-hand side of the web page is a list of topics that may be relevant to your target industry.

 Examiner.com: Examiner.com is also a user-generated news site.
 Although topics tend to be less polished, they’re more time relevant.
-Go to Examiner.com and move your mouse cursor over the News & Info drop-down menu (found on the far right just below the examiner.com banner) to find industry-related categories.
+Move your mouse cursor over the News & Info drop-down menu (found on the far right just below the examiner.com banner) to find industry-related categories.

 Examiner.com delivers news items specific to a location.
 Each major city has its own Examiner.com site with different people writing for each location.
 So this is a great source for getting local trends and industry news.

 MarketWatch: This site is a great starting point for more quantifiable information about your target industry.
 Is it trending up or down, growing or shrinking?
-Check it out at Marketwatch.com and click on the Analyze by Industry link (below the Industries header) to see the market index for the sector you’re trying to get a job in.
+Check it out and click on the Industry Analyzer link (below the Industries header) to see the market index for the sector you’re trying to get a job in.